AsahiLinux/docs/Glossary.md

 ### M
 * **Mux**: Multiplexer, a device that can connect one of several things to a single connection, such a switching one set of pins between USB, UART, and SWD modes.
+* **Mini** - Custom bootloader for internal investigation.
+May or may not support booting from SSD

 ### N
 * **NAND**: Not-AND.
 A type of logic gate, but normally refers to a type of Flash memory, which is the one used on all modern high-capacity Flash-based storage such as SD cards and SSDs, but also comes in bare chips.